juliasilge/course-ML-tidymodels/slides/chapter4_09.md

 Don't overestimate how well your model is performing! 🙅

-Notes: In some cases, an approach with three data partitions is overkill, perhaps a bit too much, but if you have enough data that you can use some of these powerful machine learning techniques, the danger you face is underestimating your uncertainty for new data if you estimate it with data that you used to pick a model.
-To get a reliable estimate, you need to use another heldout dataset, either a validation set or a set of simulated datasets created through resampling.
+Notes: For some modeling use cases, an approach with three data partitions is overkill, perhaps a bit too much, but if you have enough data that you can use some of these powerful machine learning algorithms or techniques, the danger you face is underestimating your uncertainty for new data if you estimate it with data that you used to pick a model.

+To get a reliable estimate from tuning, for example, you need to use another heldout dataset for assessing the models, either a validation set or a set of simulated datasets created through resampling.

 ---

 ![tune results](https://github.com/juliasilge/course-ML-tidymodels/blob/master/img/tune_results.png?raw=true)

 Notes: This dataset of extensive survey responses from Catholic nuns in the 1960s is a great demonstration of all of these issues.
-You will use your validation set to find which values of the parameters (cost complexity, tree depth, and number of principal components) result in the highest $R^2$ and lowest RMSE.
+You will use your validation set to find which values of the parameters (cost complexity, tree depth, and number of principal components) result in the highest R-squared and lowest RMSE.
 Notice here that we get the best results with a tree depth of 4 and 5 principal components.

 As you work through the final set of exercises, you will see all of this come together, along with all the other practical predictive modeling skills we've explored in this course.